craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 The most important thing is learning whether it’s useful or at least promising to your target customer.
 If you can’t get people who aren't already your biggest fans to care or engage regularly, you’re in the danger zone.

 If you’re building something new on top of a product that’s already viable, do everything you can to not commit to building unrelated features right after what’s in progress is slated to be done.
-Especially if you really need what’s in progress to work.
+Especially when you really need what’s in progress to work.

 ### Talk to target customers the right way